jantimon/next-yak/.changeset/red-rats-double.md

 "yak-swc": patch
 ---

-Allow dynamic props in css prop
+Enable conditional styling for the css prop